rachitdhasmana/claims-management-system/readme.md

 - Displays all claims with options to update or delete each one.
 - Includes fields for title, description, type, value, status, and attachment.
+- Button to add new claim.
+- Button to log out of current user session.

+#### `static/register.js`

+- Handles registration of new user, calls login template after successful registration.

+#### `static/login.js`

+- Handles loggin in user with username and password, pass on JWT token to claims template.

-#### `static/index.js`
+#### `static/add_claim.js`

-- Handles adding new claims via the form on the homepage.
+- Handles adding new claims via the form on the add_claim template.

 #### `static/claims.js`

-- Fetches and displays all claims.
+- Fetches and displays claims.
 - Handles updating and deleting claims.

 #### `test_app.py`